MrinankBhowmick/SecureTea-Project/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-Name: "🌟 Feature request"
+name: "🌟 Feature request"
-About: "Suggest an idea for this project"
+about: "Suggest an idea for this project"
 Title: ''
 Labels: ''
 Assignees: ''